binaryaaron/decision_trees/README.md

                         the validation data
   --ipython             this is an ipython session and we want to draw the
                         figs, not save them
-  -mce                  use the misclassifcation error algorithm -x CONFIDENCE, --confidence CONFIDENCE
+  -x CONFIDENCE, --confidence CONFIDENCE
                         threshold confidence level for growing the decision tree.
 Can either be (0, 95, 99)
 ```

-Example, for specifying a 95% confidence level
+For example, running and specifying a 95% confidence level:
 ```
-python main.py --train ../data/training.txt --validation
- ../data/validation.txt --confidence 95
+python main.py --train ../data/training.txt --validation ../data/validation.txt --confidence 95
 ```
-and the program will write several plots to your current directory.
+and the program will write several plots to your current directory while
+displaying minor output.